mixmark-io/turndown/README.md

 The following methods can be called on the `toMarkdown` object.

-### `decodeHTMLEntities(string)`

-Returns a string with HTML entities decoded (using [he.js](https://github.com/mathiasbynens/he)).
-This is useful when performing complex replacements.
-A node’s innerHTML property should always have it’s HTML entities decoded.

 ### `isBlock(node)`

 Returns `true`/`false` depending on whether the element is block level.